gabrielvicenteYT/placeholdermcforafullguide/docs/hacked_clients/TIERLIST.md

 - LiquidLauncher: 7/10 (decently good, however, you cannot install other clients onto it, which is sad)
 - Scripting: 8/10 (generally very good, no big cons)

+### Atani
+Atani is a free and open-source hacked client, which is not very known; it is mainly developed by Kellohylly.
+#### Rating
+- Bypasses: 6/10 (bypasses anti-cheats decently)
+- Visuals: 7/10 (has some good visual remakes, not much to say)
+- Price: 10/10 (free & open-source)
+- Safety: 9/10 (pretty sure it's safe, however, I cannot confirm)
+- Ease of use: 6/10 (takes a long time to launch, works on the Minecraft Launcher)

 ### Tenacity Reborn
 Tenacity Reborn is a free hacked client, and a continuation of Tenacity Reborn; it is made by me.
 #### Rating